About PBIDS

-PBIDS is a long-standing collaboration between KEMRI, CDC, and Washington State University detecting disease threats before they spread.
+PBIDS is a long-standing collaboration between KEMRI, CDC, and Washington State University, helping detect disease threats before they spread and strengthening evidence-based public health action in Kenya.

 Advancing Surveillance in Kenya